rust-lang/rust/text/0000-inline-semantic.md

 }
 ```

-Currently the redirection pass always run before the inlining pass.
+Currently the redirection pass always runs before the inlining pass.
 If the redirection pass is run
 after the normal MIR inlining pass, the normal MIR inliner must treat `#[implicit_caller_location]`
 as `#[inline(never)]`.